 - d) Box for old batteries: They do not belong in the general waste.
 We provide a box in the office for old batteries, so that they won`t be disposed clueless.

 - e) No personal bins: We offer bins only in the kitchen and bathrooms.
 This will make sure that every waste is separated.
 It will also reduce that people eat lunch alone on their desks instead of together with colleagues in common areas.
-It will reduce spills and food rests on the desks, which will reduce cleaning efforts.
+It will reduce spills and food rests on the desks, which will reduce cleaning activities.
 We believe it will also reduce overall waste, f.e. if rough paper goes into the designated box for it instead of in the personal bin.
 Overall, it`s less convenient for everybody but it was actually a good success to do this.
 Actually, also our cleaning lady was very happy about that (this external article inspired us to do this step).